nina-prog/cadenza-playwright-llm/README.md

 # Cadenza-Playwright-LLM
 This repository provides tools for automated UI test generation for the Disy Cadenza web app using Playwright and local language models (LLM).
 It demonstrates leveraging LLMs to create robust and maintainable UI test suites, enhancing the efficiency and quality of the testing process.
 This is part of the "Praktikum: Smart Data Analytics" SS24 at KIT (Karlsruher Institute of Technology).

+As a summary of the project, we summarized the processing steps in 2 notebooks in the ```notebooks/summary notebooks/```directory.
+There we define our approaches and also reference the scripts that were used for the respective steps.
+More detailed information can be found in the respective scripts in the ```src/``` directory and also more explanations in the notebooks in the specific notebooks for each topic.

 ## Group Members 👤
 | Forename  | Surname | Matr.#  |
 |-----------|---------|---------|